teuben/RSR_driver/README.md

 ```
 ## The ObsNum input file

-Deep integration on astronomical sources usually require several hours of observations.
+A deep integration on astronomical sources usually require several hours of observations.
 A typicall RSR spectrum is constructed by adding several five minute observations.
-Usually you observe yout favourite source by couple of hour each night.
+Usually you observe yout favourite source by couple of hours each night.
 To avoid writting down all the observations of a single observing night you can use the *range notation* in the ObsNum file:

 ```
 #Contents of file obsnum.txt
 11222        #This adds a single obsnum
 11223        #This add another obsnum
-12111-12131  #This add all observations of the second night 13011-13015  #This add all observations of the third night
+12111-12131  #This add all observations of the second night from 12111 to 12131 13011-13015  #This add all observations of the third night from 12011 to 13015
 ```
 Don't worry if there are calibration or pointing observations within the range, the wrapper will ignore those.
-Please be **carefull** with the range notation, you don't want to mix observations from different sources.
+Please be **carefull** with the range notation, you do not want to mix observations from different sources.
 Also it is **STRONGLY** advised to avoid writting ranges which span within multiple observation nights.
 Now it is time to execute the wrapper
 ```
 $ python rsr_driver.py obsnum.txt
 ```